 Burton Constable Hall in East Yorkshire has been home to the Constable family for over 400 years.
 Three hundred acres of parkland, designed by Capability Brown, surround the fine Elizabethan country house.

-Our visit to Burton Constable Hall was in mid-June, as the coronavirus lockdown was being eased.
+Our first visit to Burton Constable Hall was in mid-June 2020, as the coronavirus lockdown was being eased.

-Unfortunately the Hall itself was still closed, as was part of the Stable Block, but the extensive grounds were open, giving great views back to the Hall, particularly from across the lake.
+Unfortunately the Hall itself was still closed then, as was part of the Stable Block, but the extensive grounds were open, giving great views back to the Hall, particularly from across the lake.

 Burton Constable Hall is one of several outstanding stately homes in Yorkshire that are included in Historic Houses free-to-members category.
 Recently we reported on another, Burton Agnes Hall and Gardens, 20 miles to the north.